 How construction inventory management systems differ from other inventory management systems

 The biggest difference between a construction inventory management system and a generic inventory system is that a construction inventory management system is designed to support different types of construction assets (which have different requirements) and operational workflows specific to construction.
-Let’s take a look at what's unique about construction assets and workflows.
+Let’s look at what's unique about construction assets and workflows.

 In addition to supporting construction assets, an inventory management system for construction should also support key logistics and operational workflows, including the ability to request and fulfill item transfers between stocking locations and job sites, purchase and receive items through purchase orders automation, track and schedule servicing of equipment such as inspections and maintenance, and automate job cost and billing based on tracking item usage on a per project basis.